 Before long it was time to return to Gloucester.
 Paul asked ATC for an RNAV approach, but on this nice sunny Saturday afternoon we were told we would have to wait at least 30 minutes.
 So I flew a standard overhead join and we slowed down to fit in with other circuit traffic.
 I could see it might be slightly turbulent on final approach so was quite happy to return control to Paul after we turned final.

 The landing procedure wasn’t that much different from any other single engine aircraft, with Paul pulling back on the yoke for a gentle touch down and taxi to parking.
 We quickly disembarked and watched him depart smoothly again.

 Thanks for a great flight Paul!

 This photo taken at Bournemouth shows just how long the engine compartment is.

-I also found this detailed writeup of a longer first flight in the aircraft, visiting AeroExpo Friedrischafen where they sustained a puncture while taxi-ing to the hold.
-There’s also a good YouTube video of that which also shows the startup procedure.
-The ground staff sorted out the blown tyre in a couple of hours without any consequential damage.
+There’s also a good YouTube video of a longer first flight in the aircraft, visiting AeroExpo Friedrischafen which also shows the startup procedure.
+They sustained a puncture while taxi-ing to the hold and the ground staff sorted out the blown tyre in a couple of hours without any consequential damage.

 The leading article in this edition of PPL/IR magazine documents the reasoning behind and the process that Paul’s group went through during the selection and purchase of the aircraft.